How to take care of your dialysis catheter

-- An arteriovenous fistula, or AVF, made by directly joining together an artery and vein in your arm
+- an arteriovenous fistula (AVF) made by directly joining together an artery and vein in your arm

-- An arteriovenous graft, or AVG, made by using a soft tube to join an artery and vein in your arm
+- an arteriovenous graft (AVG) made by using a soft tube to join an artery and vein in your arm

-- A catheter, a soft tube that is placed in a large vein, usually in your neck
+- a catheter (a soft tube) that is placed in a large vein, usually in your neck

-The Vascular Access Society of Britain and Ireland (VASBI) in partnership with the British Renal Society (BRS) recommends the AV (arteriovenous) fistula as the preferred choice for permanent vascular access.
+The Vascular Access Society of Britain and Ireland (VASBI) in partnership with the British Renal Society (BRS) recommends the AVF as the preferred choice for permanent vascular access.
 The catheter is for temporary access due to increased risk of infection and insufficient dialysis clearance.